zizhongyan/StataImproved/README.md

 2) Put the cursor within a block, click  <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>d</kbd>  to execute this block.

-### 🎷Automated Section Header, Comments toggle, and To Do List.
+### 🎷Section Header, Comments toggle, and To Do List.
 Type `comm-s`, you will have a section header:

 <img src="https://raw.githubusercontent.com/zizhongyan/StataImproved/master/pictures/tu4.gif" width="550">